-In our daily maths lessons this week, we learn about number fact families.
+In our daily maths lessons, we are learning about number fact families.
 You could practise using the Topmarks Number Fact Families game https://www.topmarks.co.uk/number-facts/number-fact-families.
 Please choose "+ and -" and start with "up to 10".

-- Topmarks Hit the Button is great for practising doubles and halves.
+- Topmarks Hit the Button is great for practising doubles and halves (Summer Term).
 For doubles, please concentrate on doubles to 10.
 For halves, please start with halves to 10. https://www.topmarks.co.uk/maths-games/hit-the-button

 - Try using this hundred square and painting in the squares for adding up in 2s or 5s. https://www.topmarks.co.uk/r.aspx?sid=5295

 - Another game for practising counting in 2s, 5s or 10s is Balloon Pop Skip Count http://www.sheppardsoftware.com/mathgames/earlymath/BalloonPopSkip.htm